FREE CONSULTATION

 1. Introduction

-This guide covers the 10 core image search techniques, how search engines actually process visual content, which tools deliver the best results, and the exact optimization steps to rank your visuals across every Google surface, Images tab, Image Pack, AI Overviews, Google Lens, and Discover.
+This guide walks through the 10 core image search techniques, how search engines actually process visual content, which tools give you the best results, and the exact steps to get your visuals ranking across every Google surface: the Images tab, the Image Pack, AI Overviews, Google Lens, and Discover.

 2. Why Image Search Techniques Matter in 2026